CUPUM/geosearch-api/README.md

     && sudo ./setup.sh
 ```

-### Setup and run Overpass API Docker

-To spin up a container using a custom configuration, we first make sure to pull the latest version of the image on the Docker-ready machine and run it:
+Initialize the db and spin up a container:

 ```sh
 ./overpass.sh